publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch68/schB/ptII/m__us_usc_t26_s6724.md

             (DD) section 6050T (relating to returns relating to credit for health insurance costs of eligible individuals)  <sup>\[6\]</sup>  <sup><sup> 6 So in original.
 A comma probably should appear. </sup></sup>

-            (EE) section 6050U (relating to charges or payments for qualified long-term care insurance contracts under combined arrangements), or
+            (EE) section 6050U (relating to charges or payments for qualified long-term care insurance contracts under combined arrangements),

-            (FF) section 6050W(c) (relating to returns relating to payments made in settlement of payment card transactions).
+            (FF) section 6050W(c) (relating to returns relating to payments made in settlement of payment card transactions),

+            (GG) section 6055(c) (relating to statements relating to information regarding health insurance coverage), or

+            (HH) section 6056(c) (relating to statements relating to certain employers required to report on health insurance coverage).

             Such term also includes any form, statement, or schedule required to be furnished to the recipient of any amount from which tax was required to be deducted and withheld under chapter 3 or 4 (or from which tax would be required to be so deducted and withheld but for an exemption under this title or any treaty obligation of the United States).